datascouting/graphics-magick/README.md

 # graphics-magick

-graphics-magick is a java wrapper for GraphicsMagick's a powerful command line utility gm, which may be used to access all GraphicsMagick functions.
+graphics-magick is a java wrapper for GraphicsMagick's a powerful command-line utility gm, which may be used to access all GraphicsMagick functions.

 ## Getting Started